Tanvir000Tonoy/2025/January 2025.md

 Rakibul Vhaiya got the visa.
 Foysal expressed that the laptop I bought for him was functioning properly.
 I disclosed my visa grant news to my neighbor.
 Learned Excel 48->54%.
 Going to select my course structures soon.
 Spent quality time with my family.
 Also fixed my mother's sewing machine.

 27.01.2025 <br>
-I have purchased the airline Ticket the details are here :
+I have purchased the airline Ticket the details are here : I got the whole point this airticket .
+Another mission acchomplished :
+1. Shopping Done
+2. Got an Airtag of mine :)
+3. It's so cool...